-This line runs between various stops in Mudanya, including the Mudanya İskelesi (Ferry Dock), and the Bursaray terminal station at Emek.
+This line is the most favorable to use when traveling between Mudanya and the city center of Bursa since it runs between various stops in Mudanya, including the Mudanya İskelesi (Ferry Dock), and the Bursaray terminal station at Emek.

 Bus 1/GY Güzelyalı Feribot İskelesi – Emek İstasyonu

-This route, my preferred, takes you from the Güzelyalı ferry dock to the terminus of the Bursaray (Bursa's Metro) Line M1 at Emek.
+The fastest way to get to Bursaray (Bursa's Metro Line) will be by taking this bus route.
+This much-preferred route takes you from the Güzelyalı ferry dock to the terminus of the Bursaray (Bursa's Metro) Line M1 at Emek.

+Once you get to Bursaray Emek station with the transportation methods mentioned above, take the Metro to the Şehreküstü station in central Bursa on the northern side of the bazaar district.
 Next, look for the equestrian statue of Orhan Gazi in the nearby traffic circle.
-Orhan Gazi has his back to Ahmet Hamdi Tanpınar Caddesi, a pedestrian shopping street.
-Walk uphill (south) on A H Tanpınar Caddesi, away from the statue.
+Orhan Gazi has his back to Ahmet Hamdi Tanpınar Caddesi(street), a pedestrian shopping street.
+Walk uphill (south) on A. H. Tanpınar Caddesi, away from the statue.

-To return to the ferry dock, walk downhill on the street on the west (Hisar) side of the Ulu Cami all the way to Haşim İşcan Caddesi (hah-SHEEM EESH-chan; remember to look for the Medical Park building), then look for the Bursaray logo and the stairway descending to the Şehreküstü metro station.
+To return to the ferry dock, walk downhill on the street on the west (Hisar) side of the Ulu Cami all the way to Haşim İşcan Caddesi, then look for the Bursaray logo and the stairway descending to the Şehreküstü metro station.
 Board an M1 train going to Emek.
 (If you board the car at the end of the train, you'll be close to the bus stops when you arrive at Emek.)

 Bursa in Turkey is one of the most popular touristic destinations for Ottoman History lovers.
 Bursa had significant importance to Ottomans, so many important structures were built in the city.